kiosion/toru/README.md

 #### Custom SVG asset

-You can alternativly specify a custom SVG asset using `svg=<url>`.
+You can alternativly specify a custom SVG asset using `url=<svg url>`.
 Toru will fill in the artist name, track title, album title, and cover art resource using the following template strings:
 - Cover art -> `${image}` (should be the 'src' attr, as it's a b64-encoded image string)
 - Artist -> `${artist}`
 - Album -> `${album}`